-- Original passport – original passport is to be submitted as they would punch holes in it.
+- Original existing passport (current or expired) – original passport is to be submitted as they would punch holes in it.

 - Photocopy of data page of passport

-- Cash (NZD 90.00 per passport holder) – Do not bother with bank cheques.
+- Cash (NZD 90.00 per passport holder) – Please do not bother with bank cheques.

 Please make sure to write legibly as the consular officer will copy your details from this form.